 - Hip to gables can look more attractive than dormer conversions.
 This is because the new gable walls make the extension look more natural.

-- Hip to gable loft conversions can be combined with a rear dormer loft conversion.
+- A hip to gable loft conversion can be combined with a rear dormer loft conversion.
 This helps to maximum space all round.

 - A majority of properties are designed to have a sloped roof on one side or more.
 However, this means that usable space is limited on the sloped side.
 The hip to gable technique modifies the slopped part of a roof, therefore increasing the space within the roof space.